 epoihsate (poiew) aor. "it was [good] of you" - you did [well, nobly].

-sugkoinwnhsanteV (sugkoinwnew) aor. part. "to share" - sharing.
+sugkoinwnhsanteV (sugkoinwnew) aor. part. "to share" - having taken part in, sharing in.
 The participle is adverbial, probably instrumental, expressing means, "you did well by sharing as companions with", Berkeley, but usually treated as complementary, as NIV, so Hawthorne, Vincent, "nevertheless it was very good of you to become partners with me in my affliction", O'Brien.

 th/ qliyei (iV ewV) dat. "in [my] troubles" - the troubles, afflictions [of me].
 Dative of direct object after to verb "to take part in."
 Presumably sharing in Paul's present troubles, namely his imprisonment.